InteractiveSimulations/Fireload/README.md

 - [Python >= 3.8](https://www.python.org/)
 - [Blender](https://www.blender.org/)

-Make sure that blender is on your `$PATH` variable.
+Make sure that blender and python is on your `$PATH` variable.

 ### Dependencies
 1. Install basis universal